dmt0768/1FSK-Modulation-Demodulation/README.md

 DAC connected via I2C is used.
 So I use this interface, and this part of program is very special according to my DAC's I2C protocol.
 Thus I will omit one.
 Althought, if you are interested in I2C, there is my pepository with full description of this DAC MCP4725 adjusting: https://github.com/dmt0768/Beaglebone-black_I2C-DAC

-Here is general infomation about I2C, with has helped me **(but it in Russian)**: http://easyelectronics.ru/interface-bus-iic-i2c.html
+Here is a general infomation about I2C, with has helped me **(but it in Russian)**: http://easyelectronics.ru/interface-bus-iic-i2c.html

 ### 2. Receiving